For Volunteer Board Members: The Simple Way to Organize Your Community

 If You’re on an HOA Board, You Didn’t Sign Up to Be IT Support

 Most volunteer HOA board members didn’t run for the board because they love managing email.
+Yet here you are:

-Sending meeting reminders
+- Sending meeting reminders.

-Answering resident complaints
+- Answering resident complaints.

-Managing vendor updates
+- Managing vendor updates.

-Trying to keep things transparent
+- Trying to keep things transparent.

 And somehow… it’s all happening through messy email chains.